Going Live - POS Best Practices

 Below you will find some notes on the best way to use our POS, these are recommendations but you are still free to use the POS as you wish.

-2. Wifi Set Up: When setting up your POS it is very important to not connect it to the public network that your customers can connect to.
+- Wi-Fi Set Up: When setting up your POS it is very important to not connect it to the public network that your customers can connect to.
 This can lead to a serious security breach and should be avoided at all costs.
-The POS should be connected to an exclusive wifi network that has nothing else on it.
+The POS should be connected to an exclusive Wi-Fi network that has nothing else on it.

-3. Create a station log in for each station.
-In order to ensure that your store data is protected and that the cashier abilities are limited, it is vital that you create station in.
+- Create a Station Log In for Each Station: In order to ensure that your store data is protected and that the cashier abilities are limited, it is vital that you create station log in.
 Otherwise, any staff member would be able to see the reports, settings, and make menu changes if they knew the manager PIN.

-4. Ensure that you have set the correct role for each employee.
-It is very important that each employee is given the correct role for security purposes.
+- Ensure That You Have Set the Correct Role for Each Employee: It is very important that each employee is given the correct role for security purposes.
 This will ensure that everyone has the level of access you wish to give them and no more.

-5. Pricing Sizes: it is very important to price your sizes as per our best practices.
+- Pricing Sizes: It is very important to price your sizes as per our best practices.
 It is a common mistake for customers to set the base price of an item to $0, which may look fine for the cashiers but when you use the mobile app it looks like you have a bunch of free items on your menu.

-7. Have enhanced security turned on.
-There is no use of the different logins if this feature isn't turned on.
-Enhanced security ensures that various functionalities are PIN protected and it produces a loss prevention report based on various activities.
+- Have Enhanced Security Turned On: There is no use of the different logins if this feature isn't turned on.
+Enhanced security ensures that various functionalities are PIN protected (such as discounts and refunds) and it produces a loss prevention report based on various activities.

-8. Clock in.
-In order for PINs to work, the POS needs to know who is working at a particular time.
+- Clock In: In order for PINs to work, the POS needs to know who is working at a particular time.
 Best practices are for employees to clock in when their shift begins, and clock out when their shift ends.
-It is also recommended that they clock out and in when they're on break but it isn't critical if you are not tracking your hours in the POS.
+It is also recommended that they clock out and in when they're on break, but it isn't critical if you are not tracking your hours in the POS.

-9. Open the station to open your store, close the station at the end of the day to close the store.
+- Open The Station: To open your store, close the station at the end of the day to close the store.
 This helps you neatly organize your shifts and look them up at a later date through the loss prevention report.